vstinner/misc/cpython/pep-compat-version.rst

 certificate verification by default for stdlib http clients
 <https://www.python.org/dev/peps/pep-0476/>`_ (`bpo-22417
 <https://bugs.python.org/issue22417>`_).

+Python language (grammar) changes are not covered by the backward compatibility.

 Changes which are not clearly backward incompatible are not covered by this PEP.
 For example, the default protocol in the ``pickle`` module is